MaxLap/activerecord_where_assoc/README.md

 You also avoid many [problems with the alternative options](ALTERNATIVES_PROBLEMS.md).

 Works with SQLite3, PostgreSQL and MySQL.
 [MySQL has one limitation](#mysql-doesnt-support-sub-limit).
-Untested with other DBMS.
+Untested with other RDBMS.

 Here are [many examples](EXAMPLES.md), including the generated SQL queries.